 Please click here for step-by-step instructions on how to make payments online.
 These instructions work for both credit and non-credit (continuing education) courses.

-A full tuition refund can be made when you withdraw from your course at least 3 working days before the course start date.
-Once the course has started, refunds are only provided under special circumstances and require a written request to the Continuing Education Office.
+A full tuition refund can be made if you withdraw from your course at least one working day before the course start date.
+Once the course has started, refunds are only provided under special circumstances and require a written request to the Workforce Development and Continuing Education Office.
 They are reviewed on a case-by-case basis.
 A refund is not guaranteed.